apikou/datacleaning/README.md

 *    each activity (mean of the means) by using the aggregate function like this:
 *    mytidy1 <- aggregate(mydata,by=list(mydata$subject,mydata$activity),FUN=mean)

-*      aggregate() adds two columns "Group.1" and "Group.2" for a readable table i removed them.
+*    aggregate() adds two columns "Group.1" and "Group.2" ,for a more readable table i did  remove them.
 * 10: I renamed the numeric activity labels with real names like this :
 *     mytidy1$activity[mytidy1$actvity==1] <- "waliking"

 *     ........same for other codes 2,3,4,5,6
-* 11: Finally i write the content of my tidy table (mytidy1) into a file called mytidy1.txt without row names no quotes and number in a scientific format
+* 11: Finally i write the content of my tidy table (mytidy1) into a file called mytidy1.txt  in a scientific format , row names=FALSE, quotes=FALSE
 * 12: Force R to go back to the first directory where "UCI HAR Dataset" was
       extracted , and this to be able to make fresh R runs.
 * 13: Thanks for your time and thanks coursera for the opportunity.